openlibhums/imports/docs/source/import_export_update.rst

-Stage                     the production workflow stage [#]_  yes, optional     yes               no, ignored [#]_ File import identifier    for advanced users [#]_             yes, optional     yes               yes, optional Journal code              must match Janeway                  yes, required     yes               yes, required Journal title             must match Janeway                  yes, required     yes               yes, required ISSN                      '0000-0000' for new journals        no, ignored       yes               no, ignored Volume number             '0' if not specified                yes, optional     yes               no, ignored Issue number              '0' if not specified                yes, optional     yes               no, ignored
+Stage                     the production workflow stage [#]_  yes, optional     yes               no, ignored [#]_ File import identifier    for advanced users [#]_             yes, optional     yes               yes, optional Journal code              must match Janeway                  yes, required     yes               yes, required Journal title override    Override for this article           yes, optional     yes               yes, optional ISSN                      '0000-0000' for new journals        no, ignored       yes               no, ignored Volume number             '0' if not specified                yes, optional     yes               no, ignored Issue number              '0' if not specified                yes, optional     yes               no, ignored